 Amendments in the corporate laws will allow the issuers and the recipients to settle the debt issues as soon as possible before the initiation of a criminal case.
 This will leave a positive impact on the economy within the business community.

-The lawyers will evaluate the intensity of a crime or a case of their clients deeply and then provide expert advice related to find out the possible solution.
+The lawyers will evaluate the intensity of a crime or a case of their clients deeply and then provide expert advice related to finding out the possible solution.
 These pieces of advice will act as the steps to deal with the situation and fulfill the requirements.